makeralchemy/slack-iot/credentials.md

 XXXXXXXXX/XXXXXXXXX/XXXXXXXXXXXXXXXXXXXXXXXX

-When an Iot object is instantiated, it will read in the first line, validate the length of the credentials, and verify the placement of the two slashes before issuing the Post to slack.
+When a slack IOT object is instantiated, it will read in the first line, validate the length of the credentials, and verify the placement of the two slashes before issuing the Post to slack.